-How do you keep good engineers on the team?
+How do you keep good engineers on your team?

-Easier said than done, right?
-It's especially tough when everyone on Earth is trying to hire them away and they all have deeper pockets, a more impressive campus, and cooler perks than you.
+It's easier said than done, right?
+It's especially tough when seemingly everyone on Earth is trying to hire engineers and companies all have deeper pockets, a more impressive campus, and cooler perks than you.

 It's simpler than you think, though.
-Start by cultivating an environment that keeps them happy and engaged in their work.
+Start by cultivating an environment that keeps engineers happy and engaged in their work.

 How do you do that?